FindMySchool LogoFindMySchool

 Good

 Hermitage Academy is a state funded school with no tuition fees.
-Year 7 admissions are coordinated through Durham local authority processes, with the relevant county timetable for September 2026 entry showing:
+Year 7 admissions are coordinated through Durham local authority processes, so families should use the current county timetable for the relevant entry year.

 In year admissions are handled via the trust route, with the school directing families to the relevant in year process and forms.